 Eric Carle is best known for the book The Very Hungry Caterpillar (1969), a charming story of the metamorphosis of a caterpillar into a beautiful butterfly.
 The book became wildly popular around the world and has been translated into over 50 languages.
 The unique illustrations in the book were a result of collaged hand-painted papers used to create his distinct artwork.

 Philip Dey Eastman, better known as P.D.
 Eastman, wrote and illustrated several children’s classics such as Go, Dog.
 Go! and Big Dog, Little Dog.
-His best work is probably, Are You My Mother?, a humorous tale of a little bird wandering in search of his mother.
+His best work is probably, Are You, My Mother? a humorous tale of a little bird wandering in search of his mother.
 P.D.
-James also worked as an animator at the Walt Disney Studios and collaborated with Dr. Seuss to write the beginner reader series for children.
+James also worked as an animator at Walt Disney Studios and collaborated with Dr. Seuss to write the beginner reader series for children.

 McCloskey’s Caldecott His award-winning book Make Way for Ducklings, which is set in the city of Boston, chronicles the adventures of a family of mallards who attempt to make a home for themselves in the city.
 The book so charmed the Bostonians that the Public Garden in Boston has a monument in the form of 8 bronze duckling statues and a mother mallard statue.